-Expats will therefore find that managing money in Belgium is usually a hassle-free process.
+The banking system in Belgium is well organised and sophisticated.
+Expats will find that managing money in Belgium is usually a hassle-free process.

-Numerous local and international banks have branches in the country, with the main banks being ING Belgium, KBC Bank, AXA Bank Europe and BNP Paribas Fortis.
+Numerous local and international banks have branches in the country, with the main banks being ING Belgium, KBC Bank, Belfius and BNP Paribas Fortis.

-The country is part of the Eurozone and the currency in Belgium has been the Euro since 2002.
+The country is part of the Eurozone and the currency in Belgium is the Euro.
 One euro is divided into 100 cents.

 Banking in Belgium

-Most people carry out transactions either at ATMs or via online and telephone banking.
-Some banks in Belgium operate entirely online, where it's possible to do everything from opening an account to using the bank's investment services and more.
+Banking in Belgium has evolved, with most people now completing transactions either at ATMs or via online and telephone banking.
+Some Belgian banks operate entirely online, where it's possible to do everything from opening an account to using the bank's investment services and more.

-Belgian banks charge separately for individual services, such as debit and credit cards, Internet banking facilities and regular transactions.
-The service charges and charges for credit cards vary depending on factors such as the customer’s spending limit and added services.
+Belgian banks charge separately for individual services, such as debit and credit cards, internet banking facilities and regular transactions.
+Service and credit card charges vary depending on factors such as the customer’s spending limit and added services.

 Banking hours in Belgium are normally 9am to 4pm, Monday to Friday.
 Some banks are also open on Saturday mornings.